Social and cultural exchange in al-Andalus: Restrictions imposed on Christians and Jews

 Although Christians and Jews experienced a relatively high degree of religious and social freedom under Muslim rule, they did lack certain rights that were reserved exclusively for Muslims.
 The dihimmis, which included both Christians and Jews, were required to pay an annual poll tax called a jizya.

 If a non-Muslim also owned a substantial amount of cultivatable land, they were required to pay the kharaj or land-tax.
 There were also certain restrictions and taxes levied on the church buildings themselves.
 Certain religious practices like processions, chanting, and church bell ringing, were also censored by law, although the enforcement of these laws varied from region to region.
 Under Islamic law, dihimmis were supposed to assume a subordinate position in that they were not allowed to hold authority over any Muslim.

 In practice, this was not the case, as many Christians and Jews acquired positions in the Cordoban bureaucracy as tax collectors, translators, and secretaries.

-That being said, there were numerous advantages to converting to Islam.
+There, however, advantages to converting to Islam.
 The ability for social mobility changed drastically upon conversion to Islam.
 Converts had a greater ability to acquire wealth and status.
 Slaves were also instantly freed and enfranchised if they converted to Islam reciting the Shahada.

 Under the Almoravids tensions grew as more and more restrictions were forced upon non-Muslims, although a certain level of prosperity for religious minorities was still maintained under their rule.
 Under the Almohads these relative eras of tolerance ended with many Christians and Jews being forced to convert to Islam or face persecution.
 Many churches and synagogues were destroyed during Almohad rule and many Christians and Jews moved to the newly conquered Christian city of Toledo.
 Overall, relations between the various religious groups varied from region to region and the term convivencia, or culture of tolerance, cannot be universally applied to Al-Andalus.

 Ibn Hazn (1064), a prominent poet and philosopher from Cordoba, described the Christian community as ‘altogether vile,’ demonstrating that prejudices against Christians persisted in Al-Andalus, although it is hard to gauge to what degree since they varied from region to region.
 The invasion of the Almoravids, and later the Almohads, signaled a shift and eventual end to the religious tolerance fostered under the Caliphate.